Product related deaths

 National Fire Chief’s Council Office of Product Safety Standards

-Concerns summary The public is largely unaware of the life-threatening fire risks posed by lithium-ion batteries from electronic devices stored in homes.
+Concerns summary (AI summary) The public is largely unaware of the life-threatening fire risks posed by lithium-ion batteries from electronic devices stored in homes.
 There is a critical lack of communication and media coverage on this danger.

 Champagauri and Dipak Bhatt